Brendon45/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-Initialize the instance attribute width with the value of w Initialize the instance attribute height with the value of h If w or h is equal to 0 or not a positive integer, create an empty object Create an instance method called print() that prints the rectangle using the character X guillaume@ubuntu:~/0x13$ cat 3-main.js
+Initialize the instance attribute width with the value of w Initialize the instance attribute height with the value of h If w or h is equal to 0 or not a positive integer, create an empty object Create an instance method called print() that prints the rectangle using the character

+cat 3-main.js
 #!/usr/bin/node
 const Rectangle = require('./3-rectangle');